 The company is still growing, but they hope to tap into previously unavailable resources, create funding channels that can grow at hyperspeed, and to become the “largest investment ecosystem on the blockchain.”

 Twenty Billion Neurons, often abbreviated Twenty Bn, is using advanced machine learning systems that understand video and extract relevant data in real-time.
 Their AI system can be used to recognize human gestures and can even be relevant for security video monitoring.

 Their goal is to create AIs that understand and perceive the world like humans using the same sorts of common sense and analysis as we do.
 They have videos of many common situations to use for basic training of their deep-learning systems, and that foundational knowledge is then tweaked on a case-by-case basis.

-Biomiic is using artificial intelligence and genomics and a view of the human body as a microbiome to reduce time and cost in the sample-to-data supply chain.
-They can offer highly detailed info about any bacteria or virus using high-tech AI and data driven biomarker identification technology.
+Biomiic is using artificial intelligence and genomics and a view of the human body as a microbiome to reduce the time and cost in the sample-to-data supply chain.
+They can offer highly detailed info about any bacteria or virus using high-tech AI and data-driven biomarker identification technology.

 Neurala is creating “brains for bots” that are based on biological animal brains.
 Their AI brains are then used for drones and other robots as well as toys and other devices.
 The claim to fame of their brains is the sheer intelligence they can display along with fast and agile training that allows for the addition of new knowledge on the fly.

 Their brains can inspect, avoid, follow, navigate unknown terrain, identify and track objects, and learn to recognize and react to new objects in real-time.
 Their brains are used by major players such as NASA and NVIDIA.